sallyrose0425/MLforDrugDiscovery/README.md

 * Pocket Descriptors
   * Run PDB file through modified PRANK
 * Drug Descriptors
-  * Run the compound library through the Dragon Software
+  * Run the compound library through the Dragon Software.
+Using dragon7gui, create a script for running from the command line by selecting File > scriptwizard.
+Run the script by calling $ dragon7shell -s script.drs
 * Binding Descriptors
   * Prepare all proteins and drug compounds for docking with VinaMPI
   * Perform docking with VinaMPI